Elpysum/Projet-Dev-Log/README.md

 # Projet-Dev-Log
 Projet S2 Développement Logiciel

-This is the S2 "développement logiciel"'s project.
+This is only for edits.

-Contributors : Anas, Ryma and Luana

-M1 Biostatistiques